microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/create/TextFeatures.md

     {{TIME(2017-02-13T20:46:30Z, Short)}} => 8:46 PM
     {{TIME(2017-02-13T20:46:30Z, Long)}} => 8:46:30 PM
 ```
-> NOTE: The hint part of the function is optional and can be omitted like this:
+The Hint part of the function is optional and can be omitted.

 ```javascript
     {{TIME(2017-02-13T20:46:30z)}}